docknetwork/planning/rfc/0003-schema.md

 - On-chain validation of JSON schema.

 ## Expected Outcomes
-- A new substrate module for schema and its integration in SDK.
+- A new substrate module for blob storage and its integration in SDK.
 - SDK supports schema in the credentials and validates the credential's structure according to the schema.
 - New SDK tutorials for schema.
 The testnet is updated with schema support.
 - Showcase standard schemas like [PR card](https://github.com/w3c-ccg/vc-examples/blob/master/plugfest-2020/vendors/sicpa/credentials/PermanentResidentCard.json), [BoL](https://github.com/w3c-ccg/vc-examples/blob/master/plugfest-2020/vendors/mavennet/credentials/BillOfLading.json) , [QP Inbond](https://github.com/w3c-ccg/vc-examples/blob/master/plugfest-2020/vendors/mavennet/credentials/QPInBond.json) and some Covid-19 creds like [Healthcare Worker Passport](https://docs.google.com/document/d/1F5TLvAqCxj1kaPuPe6JhdECixwpbhKpEAb8eeQuDGT4/edit#heading=h.kdkhzpmqto5s), [Proof of Health Status](https://docs.google.com/document/d/1F5TLvAqCxj1kaPuPe6JhdECixwpbhKpEAb8eeQuDGT4/edit#heading=h.4371z63wgb1t)

 ## RFC

+- A blob storage module is added to the chain where each blob has a unique id.
+Writing a blob requires a DID.
+- The blob storage module stores a map of id to the blob and the blob author.
+The id is 32 bytes and the blob is treated as arbitrary bytes so it can be JSON, XML, CSV, etc.
+- Blobs once written cannot be deleted.
 - The VCDM spec does not mandate how a schema should be represented but gives the freedom of choosing JSON schema, JSON-LD schema, or some other data verification schema.
 - The RFC is choosing JSON schema over JSON-LD schema for now as it has implementation in JS and and is documented.
 Attempt to use JSON-LD schema failed (more detail in **Other Considerations** section).
 - The schema of a credential is determined by the issuer but not necessarily created by the issuer.
-- Each schema will be created on a chain with a unique id of 32 bytes and the value for the id will be a JSON object.
+- Each schema will be stored on chain as a blob with a unique id of 32 bytes and the value for the id will be a JSON object and the author DID.
-- Writing the schema requires a DID as the author's identity implicitly attaches weight to the schema.
+- The schema thus has an associated DID as the author's identity implicitly attaches weight to the schema.
 - Schemas can only be created but cannot be deleted as deleting a schema can cause the dependent credentials to be unparsable.
 - Schema can only be retrieved with their id and thus schema can be stored in map in chain-storage with a fixed size id and (max-size) JSON string as value.
 - Note that Substrate runtime will not parse JSON during extrinsic and will treat it as a bytearray with maximum size of 1024 bytes.